KEY RATING DRIVERS

 RATING ACTION COMMENTARY

-Fitch Revises Outlook on Turk P&I's IFS Rating to Stable, Affirms at 'B'
+Fitch Upgrades Turk P&I's IFS Rating to 'B+'; Outlook Positive

-Fitch Ratings - Madrid - 25 Sep 2023: Fitch Ratings has revised the Outlook on Turk P ve I Sigorta A.S.'s (Turk P&I) Insurer Financial Strength (IFS) Rating to Stable from Negative and affirmed the rating at 'B'.
-Fitch has also affirmed Turk P&I's National IFS Rating at 'A+ (tur)' with a Stable Outlook.
+Fitch Ratings - Madrid - 19 Mar 2024: Fitch Ratings has upgraded Turk P ve I Sigorta A.S.'s (Turk P&I) Insurer Financial Strength (IFS) Rating to 'B+' from 'B'.
+The Outlook is Positive.

-The affirmation of the IFS Rating reflects Turk P&I's 'Moderate' company profile compared with other Turkish insurers, investment risks skewed towards the Turkish banking sector, and exposure to the Turkish economy, in line with the rest of the market.
+The IFS Rating reflects Turk P&I's 'Moderate' company profile compared with other Turkish insurers', investment risks skewed towards the Turkish banking sector, and exposure to the Turkish economy, in line with the rest of the market.
 The rating also reflects Turk P&I's strong earnings and weakened capitalisation.

-Given that the majority of Turk P&I's liabilities are in foreign currencies, its IFS Rating is constrained by Turkiye's 'B' Country Ceiling to account for transfer and convertibility risk.
+Given that the majority of Turk P&I's liabilities are in foreign currencies, its IFS Rating is capped by Turkiye's 'B+' Country Ceiling to account for transfer and convertibility risk.

 KEY RATING DRIVERS

-Country Ceiling Constrains Rating: Turk P&I's IFS Rating is capped at Turkiye's Country Ceiling of 'B' because the company predominantly settles its liabilities in foreign currency.
-This results in transfer and convertibility risk - the risk that the Turkish government may place restrictions on the ability of Turk P&I to obtain foreign currency.
+Country Ceiling Caps Rating: Turk P&I's IFS Rating is capped at Turkiye's Country Ceiling of 'B+' because the company predominantly settles its liabilities in foreign currencies.
+This results in transfer and convertibility risk that the Turkish government may place restrictions on the ability of Turk P&I to obtain foreign currencies.

 Turkish Marine Specialist: Fitch assesses Turk P&I based on the insurer's Standalone Credit Profile, but also considers its ownership structure, which is equally divided between public and private interests.
 We believe the company's ownership and its strategic role in the Turkish economy are supportive of its credit profile.
-Turk P&I was
+Turk P&I, Turkiye's first protection and indemnity (P&I) insurance provider, also underwrites hull and machinery (H&M) insurance, which accounted for around 70% of net premiums in 2023.

-'Moderate' Business Profile: We rank Turk P&I's business profile as 'Moderate' compared with Turkish peers, despite its small size, limited history and less established business lines.
-This is because its increasing international diversification, in addition to its ownership and strategic role in Turkiye, benefits the business profile.
-Turk P&I's business volumes should continue to grow strongly in 2023-2024, supported by new local laws, such as compulsory insurance for tourist boats, as well as strong development of the international business.
+'Moderate' Business Profile Turk P&I's 'Moderate' business profile, despite its small size, limited history and less established business lines, is underpinned by increasing international diversification, in addition to its ownership and strategic role in Turkiye.
+Turk P&I's business volumes grew strongly in 2023, supported by local laws as well as strong development of its international business.

 RATING SENSITIVITIES